aamrits/jquery-plugins-demo/README.md

 # jquery-plugins-demo
 A page where you can find demo of many jQuery plugins in one place

-Following jQuery plugins are used.
+Following jQuery plugins are used and demonstrated.
 * Owl Carousel 2
 * Flex slider
 * Bx slider